Logo

 Later on, Donnie Yen revealed to the Hong Kong media that he had rejected the role.

-In 2011, Donnie Yen revealed that he was venturing into other genres of movies and had taken up two comedy roles in a row, in All's Well, Ends Well 2011 and All's Well, Ends Well 2012, and would be working with Carina Lau in the former and Sandra Ng in the latter.
+In 2011, Donnie Yen revealed that he was venturing into other genres of films and had taken up two comedy roles in a row, in All's Well, Ends Well 2011 and All's Well, Ends Well 2012, and would be working with Carina Lau in the former and Sandra Ng in the latter.

 In 2012, Donnie Yen returned to the movie industry and commenced the filming of Special ID, in which he played the main lead, an undercover cop, and took on the role of action choreographer.